mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-csv-file.md

 ---
 title: How to read and write a CSV files
-description: Use Python to read and write comma delimited files.
+description: Use Python to read and write comma-delimited files.
 authors: ['Scott Davidson']
 author_contacts: ['scottd']
 sdk: ['RhinoPython']